 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of The Art of Strategy: A Game Theorist's Guide to Success in Business and Life.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 Thinking strategically means anticipating others' decisions and incorporating their incentives into your planning.